Master Rhonda Payne

 Aaron Preine is a GIS Technician (III) with the Research & Edit Department located in P2’s San Antonio office.
 He holds a B.S. from Texas State University in Geographic Information Science and has been with the company since the first Monday after graduation in May of 2007.
 In 2006, Aaron was twice awarded an internship at the Texas General Land Office working with the GIS team in the Coastal Resources Department.
 Aaron has also been active in martial arts for two decades, holding black belts in both Taekwondo and Judo.

 Coach Emily Brooks holds the rank of Nidan-2nd Degree Black Belt in Judo.
 She is a certified instructor and is the Head Coach of the Judo program at USMATC.

-As 3rd Degree Black Belt in Taekwondo and a Level III Certified Instructor, Mr. Romero is one of the youngest to hold such high rank in the history of USMATC.
+As a 4th Dan in Taekwondo and a Level III Certified Instructor, Mr. Romero is one of the youngest to hold such high rank in the history of USMATC.
 He is also a Nidan-2nd Degree Black Belt in Judo and one of the most well-rounded martial artists to come along in many years, also holding rank in Hapkido and BJJ.